 If you support a remote or hybrid workforce, use this checklist to pressure-test your current setup:

-• Portability: Can employees move states mid-year without losing access to primary care, behavioral health, and labs?
+- Portability: Can an employee move states mid-year without losing access to primary care, behavioral health, and labs?

-• First-use pathway: Is there a clear “use this first” option for low- or $0-cost care before major medical claims hit?
+- First-use pathway: Is there a clear go-to option for low- or $0-cost care before hitting major medical?

-• Navigation support: Do employees have an easy way to resolve bills and coverage issues without HR acting as the help desk?
+- Navigation support: Can employees resolve billing issues without HR becoming a help desk?

-• Single front door: Is it clear where employees start, or does it depend on which PDF they happen to find?
+- Single front door: Is the starting point obvious, or does it depend on which PDF they stumble across?

-• Verification and documentation: Can preventive actions be validated using standardized codes and stored in audit-grade records?
+- Verification and documentation: Can preventive actions be validated with standardized codes and stored in audit-ready records?

-• Equity by geography: Do you measure utilization and satisfaction by region to spot where access collapses?
+- Equity by geography: Do you track utilization and satisfaction by region to catch where access breaks down?

-• Data plumbing: Can HRIS, payroll, eligibility, and enrollment feeds handle distributed hiring and location changes without coverage gaps?
+- Data plumbing: Can your HRIS, payroll, eligibility, and enrollment feeds handle distributed hiring and location changes without creating gaps?

 The bottom line

-The employers who win in this new environment will be the ones who build benefits that reduce friction, make prevention the default, reward employees in a way that feels immediate and real, and produce proof that smarter decisions can be made over time.
+The employers who come out ahead will be the ones building benefits that reduce friction, make prevention automatic, reward employees in a way that feels real and immediate, and produce proof – so they can keep making smarter moves.

-In a remote world, healthcare benefits succeed when they operate like a connected system-one that improves health outcomes, strengthens retention, and steadily compounds value for both employees and employers.
+In a remote-first world, healthcare benefits succeed when they act like a connected system – one that improves health, strengthens retention, and compounds value for employees and employers alike.